Prospective applicants will participate in a 60-80 hour prep course, finishing with an assessment that is part of the selective application process.

 Working with experienced teachers, SPICED Academy students will receive an extensive education and unique industry insights.
 In addition to programming, students also learn personal and professional development skills in self-awareness and career development.
 Students will build a portfolio, get interview tips, and create a resume that will get them noticed.
-After graduation, students meet Spiced Academy partners, with the aim of getting jobs as junior software developers.
+After graduation, students have the opportunity to meet SPICED Academy partners, with the aim of getting jobs as junior software developers.

 Recent SPICED Academy News

 Minimum Skill Level Beginner Prep Work 40 - 80 Hour preparation course material is provided.
 Placement Test Yes Interview Yes

 SPICED Academy Reviews

 57 reviews sorted by: